arjun-ms/arjun-ms/README.md

 ![Profile views](https://gpvc.arturio.dev/arjun-ms)
 <br>

-## I'm a Student, Developer and a Entrepreneur!
+## I'm a Student, Developer and an Entrepreneur!
 - I ❤️ to learn, develop and experiment with programs and awesome things on internet.
 - I ❤️ to connect with more people.
 - 2021 Goals: Learn more.